nvurdien/Trees-and-graph-assignment/README.md

 ## Class Questions (fill in below)

-Replace each `YOUR ANSWER HERE` with 1‑3 sentences.
+Replace each placeholder with 1‑3 sentences.
 The `scripts/check_readme.py` script fails if any placeholder remains.

 1. **When do you pick BFS vs DFS?**